 Have you thought about the cost involved in the purchase of new uniform including full PE kit?

 A change of school will usually be regarded as parental choice and as such you would be unlikely to be eligible for assistance with travel to the preferred school.

 How would your child travel to a new school?

 If you still want to apply to change schools

 If your decision is to still to apply for your child to transfer to another school, you must inform either your child’s head of year or headteacher/principal of your decision.
-You can do this by downloading a form to complete as part of your application.
+You can do this by completing the form below as part of your application.
 The form should be taken into your child’s current school for completion by the school.

 There is no guarantee that your preferred school, or any other school in the area, will be able to offer your child an alternative school place as a high percentage of schools in the area are up to their published admission number (PAN) in all year groups.

 If we are unable to offer you a place at any of your preferred schools stated on the application because you are dissatisfied with your child’s current school, an alternative school place will not be offered.
 You would in this case have the right of appeal.

 It is expected that your child will continue to attend their current school until a school place at an alternative school is offered and a date has been arranged for admission.